Saint Peter's Peacocks men's basketball: History

 Saint Peter's University is one of the founding members of the Metro Atlantic Athletic Conference (MAAC), which began play in men's basketball with the 1981–82 season.
-Since then, the Peacocks have compiled the second most wins of any MAAC team and have won the MAAC Championship five times (1991, 1995, 2011, 2022, 2024), tied for the second most all-time.
+Since then, the Peacocks have compiled the second most wins of any MAAC team and have won the MAAC Championship five times (1991, 1995, 2011, 2022, 2024), tied for the third most all-time.
 Saint Peter's previously competed in the Metropolitan Collegiate Conference (MCC) from 1965 to 1969.
 Basketball has long been the most popular sport at the university.

 Saint Peter's first season of basketball was 1930–31 which was the also the same year the college re-opened on a new campus following its twelve-year closure from the impacts of World War I. To celebrate the school's rebirth, the dean named the Peacock as its official mascot.
 Collins Memorial Gymnasium was the first campus building and where the Peacocks played most of their home games into the 1950s and continued to practice until its demolition.

 The Peacocks recorded their first consecutive winning seasons under head coach George Babich in 1947–48 (16–5) and 1948–49 (18–5).

 In the 1950s, Saint Peter's found sustained success with the hiring of head coach Don Kennedy ahead of the 1950–51 season as the fifth head coach in program history.
 The Peacocks would make back-to-back NAIA Tournament appearances in 1953 and 1954.
 Saint Peter's would make a run to the NAIA Quarterfinals in 1954 where they would lose to Arkansas Tech 77–81.
 They would then go on to make back-to-back appearances in the National Invitation Tournament (NIT) in 1957 and 1958.

 The Peacocks first gained national recognition on March 18, 1968, with a stunning upset.
 Led by head coach Don Kennedy, Saint Peter's defeated the nationally ranked No. 10 Duke Blue Devils 100–71 in the 1968 NIT Quarterfinals in front of a sold-out crowd of 19,500 at Madison Square Garden.
 This was the first sell-out for a college basketball game at the current Madison Square Garden.
 The Peacocks advanced to the sold-out semifinal game against the Kansas Jayhawks led by future Hall of Famer Jo Jo White.
 Demand to attend the game was so high that Saint Peter's arranged for the game to be shown on a CCTV feed in the Stanley Theater at Journal Square to a capacity crowd.
 The Peacocks NIT run ended in a 46–58 defeat and a fourth-place finish.
 This was the second of three consecutive NIT appearances for Saint Peter's.
 During the 1967–68 season, the Peacocks went 24–4, 8–0 in conference play and averaged 94 points per game.
 The team was later nicknamed the "Run, Baby Run" Team after that phrase was found written on a blackboard by Peacocks reserve center Tom Schwester inside the door to the Peacock locker room after their win over Duke.